Free tour Graceland Cemetery

-Where: 4001 N. Clark Street, Main Entrance Gate
+Where: Graceland Cemetery, 4001 N. Clark Street, Main Entrance Gate

 Chicago’s Graceland Cemetery and Arboreteum is a hidden gem within the city.
 According to the AIA Guide of Chicago it’s 121 acres and was founded in 1860.
-Unfortunately you cannot ride your bike on the grounds so if you want to cover a lot of territory you will have to drive.
-When your done and hungry walk east to 1017 W. Irving Park Road to Byron’s Hot Dogs for great cheap eats.
+Enjoy a morning or an afternoon biking through the peaceful grounds with beautiful monuments and sculptures.
+If you don’t own a car the best way to cover a lot of ground is via bike.
+If you don’t own one you can get a Divvy at Sheridan and Irving Park Rd, Southport Ave and Irving Park Rd, and Southport Ave and Clark St. When your done and hungry walk east to 1017 W. Irving Park Road to Byron’s Hot Dogs for great cheap eats.

 Holabird & Roche designed the Entrance Gates and Fence as well as the adjacent Administration Building in 1896.

 There are thirty separate audio tours that give biographies of some of the famous people buried at Graceland including William LeBaron Jenney, John Wellborn Root, Louis Sullivan, Ernie Banks and Walter Newberry.

 Free, self-guided theme tours through Graceland Cemetery can focus on Chicago’s great architects and their influence, the city’s turbulent history, its powerful and inventive citizens, or the Cemetery’s natural beauty.
 A map is available at the Graceland office, near the historic entrance located at Irving Park Road and Clark Street or print here.